 Alongside the cost of inflation, essential systems changes and the HCPC's desire to be even more proactive in our prevention of harm, this reduction in income contributed to Council determination that an increase our fees to £106 was required to allow the HCPC to continue to perform effective public protection.
-At time of writing, the proposed rules which outline fee increase are subject to approval by the Privy Council and the Scottish and Westminster Parliaments.
-The aim is to introduce the fee rise in October, but HCPC will not see the full benefit of the rise for some time due to the two year renewal cycle.
+At time of writing, the proposed fee is subject to approval by the Privy Council and the Scottish and Westminster Parliaments.